Table of contents

 Surface degradation of machine parts results in the machine’s loss of usefulness in the vast majority of cases and comprises mainly mechanical wear and corrosion.

 Every unexpected stop in production, due to equipment failures, has a significant influence on the company's productivity, repair and other costs, revenue, profits, and finally competitiveness.
 It is estimated that downtime costs automotive manufacturers around 22 thousand USD per minute or 1.4 million USD per hour.
-This is the reason why facility owners are constantly in search of ways to eliminate failures while keeping maintenance costs at the lowest possible level.
+This is why facility owners are constantly seeking ways to eliminate failures while keeping maintenance costs at the lowest possible level.

 Reduce maintenance costs